mlapps/lightning-getting-started-docs/README.md

 ```

-For now we initialize an empty template but will start filling it real soon.
-Now we add a empty implementation
+For now we initialize an empty template but we will start filling it real soon.
+Now we add an empty implementation
 of the [statemachine](https://webplatformforembedded.github.io/Lightning/docs/components/statemachine/statemachine#setting-up-the-state-machine)
 which we also be starting to fill really soon.